List of Canon camcorders: Canon XH-A1(s)/XH-G1(s)

 The XH A1 and the XH G1 are professional handheld HDV camcorders manufactured by Canon.
 The form factor of the cameras is a close successor to the Canon GL2, with the newer HDV models being slightly larger and heavier.
-The cameras are marketed towards independent and documentary filmmakers, and for broadcasters and journalists for electronic news gathering.
+The cameras were marketed towards independent and documentary filmmakers, and for broadcasters and journalists for electronic news gathering.

 Both cameras share the same basic design and body, though the XH G1 is geared towards professional multi-camera production and includes connections for HD-SDI/SD-SDI Out, genlock, and time code.
 The cameras were originally released in 2006, the updated versions XH-A1s and XH G1s came out in December 2008.

 The Canon XH A1 has been used in a variety of applications in broadcast, on-line, and theatrical productions.
 Use of the camera in professional applications includes the Chicago Tribune's on-line videos, and the camera was used for the production of the motion picture Crank: High Voltage.

 Technical details

 The camera is capable of shooting and recording with either 60 Hz or 50 Hz scanning rates.
 The default rate depends on the region where the camera is sold, but the camcorder can be made 50 Hz / 60 Hz switchable for additional fee.
 Video is recorded to MiniDV cassettes with a maximum record time of 80 minutes.
 CCDs are the image sensor technology used in the camera with a resolution of 1440 × 1080 in high definition Mode.
 When recording in standard definition in a 4:3 aspect ratio an area of 1080 × 1080 pixels is used on the sensor, and the entire 1440 × 1080 sensor is used for 16:9 standard definition recording.

 Customizations to the image on the camera include gamma, knee, black levels, color gain, and sharpness settings.
 These settings allow the operator to develop a look for the production within the camera.

 Shooting modes of both HDV and DV include 60i, 30F, and 24F for a 60 Hz version.
 50 Hz version offers recording modes of 50i and 25F.
-Vertical resolution of the progressive video shot in "F" mode is about 25% lower than theoretically possible, because it is generated from interlaced CCD sensors by using row-pair summation, but is still higher than the resolution of a single field.
+Vertical resolution of the progressive video shot in "F" mode is about 25% lower than theoretically possible, because it is generated from interlaced CCD sensors by using row-pair summation but is still higher than the resolution of a single field.

 Tapes, recorded in HDV "F" mode are compatible with Native Progressive Recording mode offered on some Sony camcorders.
 A progressive video output is available via a FireWire (IEEE 1394) port.
 1080i or 480i component video is via a D3 connector more commonly seen on Japanese consumer electronics.
 To preserve compatibility with existing interlaced equipment, 480i composite video is always available via either a BNC connector, or a 3.5mm TRS connector.
 Video shot in DV "F" mode is recorded to tape in interlaced format.